Bété people: Sculpture

-Statuary is uncommon, and is based around feminine iconography that refers to a mythical mother figure.
-No recognized liturgical function was found, although some reports indicate that a pair of figures was often placed under a village rain shelter to represent its founders.
-This evocation of a primeval couple has widespread resonance in African culture.
+Compared to masks, statues are far less common and less complex in traditional Bété culture.
+Statues are used in ceremonies commemorating female ancestors, but are simple, sober, and abstracted.

 Rare figures with exaggerated genitalia are probably linked to a magico-religious fertility appeal.
 Alternatively, they may have constituted a more general role, evoking or celebrating the fertility of the village/land, its founders or the forest from which the people made their living.

-Today much of the population is Christian.